taylorysam/Top-5-Interview-Copilots-Compared-A-Tech-Lead-s-In-Depth-Review-for-2024/README.md

 - **Pros**: Affordable option, decent response quality, provides post-interview feedback, supports microphone usage
 - **Cons**: Response quality not on par with top-tier options

+After careful consideration of these options, I decided to go with Interview Hammer.
+Its combination of fast auto question detection, high-quality answers, and the ability to use it on a separate device via microphone made it the best fit for my needs.

 ## The AI Debate

 Now, I know what some of you might be thinking: "Isn't this cheating?"
 I grappled with this question myself.
 But here's my take: we use AI and tools to enhance our performance in every other aspect of our jobs.
 We use IDEs with intelligent code completion, we rely on Stack Overflow for quick solutions, and we leverage AI-powered analytics to make decisions.